callowayproject/django-admintheme/doc_src/index.rst

 * Use SASS_ stylesheets with the Compass_ framework to provide flexibility (and variables).

 * Provide a configuration file to make customizing the theme easy.

+* Provide static HTML files for each admin screen with all options to make styling easier

 .. _Compass: http://compass-style.org/